Pandya Store: Development

-In January 2020, Star Plus planned an official Hindi remake of Star Vijay's Tamil series Pandian Stores to be produced by Mahesh Pandey Productions under the title Khandaan.
+In January 2020, Star Plus planned an official Hindi remake of Star Vijay's Tamil series Pandian Stores, to be produced by Mahesh Pandey Productions under the title Khandaan.
 With a change in title to Hum– Ek Makaan Ek Dukaan, filming began in February 2020 with portions shot in Varanasi, but shooting was halted in March 2020 due to the coronavirus pandemic.

 After the lockdown, the series was shifted to Star Bharat.
 The channel changed its programming genre to comedy from drama due to which it was scrapped and the plot was changed completely to suit it.
 Later, filming began in July 2020 post-COVID break and the show was aired with the title Gupta Brothers - Chaar Kunware From Ganga Kinaare from 5 October 2020, as a dramedy series to suit Star Bharat's comedy genre.

 In December 2020, Star Plus announced another Hindi television remake of Pandian Stores titled Pandya Store produced by Sphere Origins which premiered on 25 January 2021.
 With the launch of the second official Hindi television remake of Pandian Stores; the first official Hindi television remake Gupta Brothers was announced to go off-air on 5 February.
 But, later, Gupta Brothers went off-air abruptly on 26 January, earlier than the announced date.

 Deven Bhojani was hired as the creative consultant for Pandya Store in January 2021.
 On his part, Bhojani said, "I feel privileged to be working with this wonderful team as a Creative Consultant.
 Brainstorming sessions with the team and the channel about various aspects with regard to the show have been quite fun.
 Workshops with the actors have also been pretty rigorous and rewarding.
 They certainly are one hardworking bunch and as a team, we are delighted to bring forth 'Pandya Store' to the audience."

 In March 2021, the show took a generation leap of ten years and the characters of Dev, Shiva, Krish and Raavi were grown up.
 The first post-leap episode was telecast on 5 March 2021.

-In mid 2022, there were various reports of the show going off-air or going through a leap.
+In mid-2022, there were various reports of the show going off-air or going through a leap.
 However, soon the ratings rose and all the reports were denied by the cast.

 During Shiva's death sequence, Kanwar Dhillon, who portrays Shiva, disguised himself as six characters, including a transgender.
 Alice Kaushik, who portrays Raavi, was dressed as a ghost resembling Vidya Balan's Manjulika from Bhool Bhulaiyaa during the same track.

+In January 2023, the show took a leap of seven years.
+After the leap, new generation of Pandya children were introduced to bring a "fresh look" to the show.
+In July 2023, the show took a generation leap.
+The original main cast of the show, except Kruttika Desai left the show.
+The lead cast shot their last scene on 18 July 2023.

+In May 2024, the show took another leap of seven years, with the introduction of the new generation of Makwana children.